-Ronit Kirchman is a pioneer on the frontier of experimental film and television music.
+Ronit Kirchman is a composer expanding the frontiers of film and television music.
 Recognized in the press as “an extremely original voice” with “a virtuoso touch”, and “a truly unique force in the entertainment industry”, Ronit is currently at work scoring the popular dark comedy Pretty Little Liars: Summer School (Max) and recently completed an ambitious orchestral hybrid score for the sci-fi drama Fractal, which will be unveiled later this year.
 Ronit is perhaps best known for her innovative, genre-bending score for the Emmy- and Golden Globe-nominated series The Sinner – named one of IndieWire’s Best TV Scores of 2020.
-The acclaimed Emmy and Golden Globe-nominated anthology series executive produced by Jessica Biel—has deepened the psychoanalytic mystery behind catastrophic crimes for three seasons and counting.
+The acclaimed Emmy and Golden Globe-nominated anthology series, executive produced by Jessica Biel, will enter its fourth season in 2021.
 Kirchman and Biel embarked on their second collaboration in Limetown, a dystopian thriller for Facebook Watch.
 Most recently, Ronit completed an upbeat, inventive acoustic-electronic hybrid score for the documentary Manscaping.
 She was also awarded a Hollywood Music In Media Award for her powerful score for Evil Eye, a highly anticipated dark drama from executive producers Priyanka Chopra Jonas and Jason Blum for Blumhouse TV and Amazon Studios, premiering October 13.